bissim/Jacobi-MPI/README.md

 With **strong scaling** test, we check how program scales by increasing number of active processors by _keeping the problem size fixed_.

 Running `jacobi-parallel` with 16386 rows and starting from 2 processors, each time doubling it, we can observe that execution time drops significally.
+In the following table with execution times for number of processors, _time is expressed in seconds_.

 | Processors | Time Median |   Time Min  |   Time Max  |
 |:----------:|:-----------:|:-----------:|:-----------:|